 Instead, create your Zoom meeting links using Zoom's scheduling tool.
 This means you've always got the option to generate new ones if you think your link has been compromised (i.e. this might be appropriate if you suddenly find you're getting a lot of unregistered people entering the waiting room).

 If you do need to create new Zoom meeting details at any point, please remember to update the link in your Happity dashboard.
-As long as you do this more than half an hour before your class is due to start, your new room details will be automatically sent to all your registered attendees. 🙂
+As long as you do this more than two hours before your class is due to start, your new room details will be automatically sent to all your registered attendees.